 c, e, i, j L1 head 3 L0 heads write ceij tokens to ANS → destructive interference with query → BOS attenuation

-The four L1 heads contribute independently and additively to the final count logits.
-Below, we provide proof that the algorithm is split into these four groups, then explain each group’s mechanism in detail.
+Below is some evidence that the algorithm is split into these four groups, and an explanation of each group’s mechanism in detail.

 The Four-Way Partition

-Each Layer 1 head is causally necessary for exactly its token group — performing mean ablation drops accuracy to 0% when those tokens are present, but leaves accuracy at 100% when they are absent.
-Furthermore, the prediction drops by approximately the number of unique tokens in that group.
+The first piece of evidence is that each layer 1 head is causally necessary for its exact token group.
+I test this by taking subsets of the input space containing tokens belonging to different groups.
+Mean ablation of the head drops the count accuracy to 0% when its corresponding tokens are present, but leaves accuracy at 100% when they are absent.
+Interestingly, the prediction drops by approximately the number of unique tokens in that group, highlighting the additive nature of the counting procedure in layer 1.

 Mechanism 1: Counting b

-b has strongly negative key scores in all four Layer 0 heads, causing it to always self-attend rather than accumulate information from other tokens.
-This gives b a uniquely large and distinctive residual after Layer 0.
+For this mechanism I claim that b has strongly negative key scores in all four layer 0 heads, causing it to always self-attend rather than accumulate information from other tokens.
+This gives b a unique residual after layer 0.
 Layer 1 head 0 then attends directly to b if present (else falls back to BOS), and the difference in value outputs between these two cases produces a clean +1 rightward shift in the count logits.

 Key results: